bariiss/caddy-ratelimit/README.md

 ```

-All fields are optional, but to be useful, you'll need to define at least one zone, and a zone requires `window` and `max_events` to be set.
+All fields are optional, but to be useful, you'll need to define at least one zone, and a zone requires `window`, `max_events` and `restriction_duration` to be set.
 Keys can be static (no placeholders) or dynamic (with placeholders).
 Matchers can be used to filter requests that apply to a zone.
 Replace `<name>` with your RL zone's name.

 To enable distributed RL, set `distributed` to a non-null object.
 The default read and write intervals are 5s, but you should tune these for your individual deployments.